-- adoption architecture Art of Travel Bicentennial butterflies candy cartels ceramics Cheran childbirth children citizenship culture shock Dia del Niño drug war education expats family family travel good friday Hasta la Madre health care home how-to identity illegal immigrants in Mexico immersion immigration Independence Day international living international travel with children Javier Sicilia language Latin America life living abroad loveinmexico Love in Mexico mango marriage medicine Mexican food Mexican sweets Mexico Michoacán migration Morelia mothers no mas sangre obstetrics parenting peace police politics pregnancy protests public health real estate real life reverse culture shock risk safety scorpion seatbelts security September 15 Steinbeck student movement transportation travel travel to Mexico U.S. Border Patrol vaccines violence women
+- adoption architecture Art of Travel Bicentennial butterflies candy cartels ceramics Cheran childbirth children citizenship culture shock Day of the Dead Dia del Niño drug war Día de los Muertos education expats family family travel good friday Hasta la Madre health care home how-to identity illegal immigrants in Mexico immersion immigration Independence Day international living international travel with children Javier Sicilia language Latin America life living abroad loveinmexico Love in Mexico marriage medicine Mexican sweets Mexico Michoacán migration Morelia mothers no mas sangre obstetrics parenting peace police politics pregnancy protests public health real estate real life reverse culture shock risk safety scorpion seatbelts security September 15 Steinbeck student movement transportation travel travel to Mexico U.S. Border Patrol vaccines violence women

 Tag Archives: home

 If I got in my car this too-hot afternoon, I could be in Juarez in time for dinner.
 When we drive across the Rio Grande for Sunday lunch with his grandparents, I tell my son that if we built a … Continue reading

 I try, I really do, to do without.
 When we moved into our house in Mexico, I endured a full two weeks of cold showers before I climbed up to my roof with a lighter and a Leatherman knife and … Continue reading

 As that first night in the new house deepened and wore on, and on, this belief was rattled by nuisances far worse than leaky ceilings and cold showers: namely, late-night karaoke blaring from the “Video Bar” around the corner and down the street.

 “Don’t worry,” the girls’ mother told me in Spanish when she joined us.
 “There’s nothing up there that can hurt them.”
 She had been raised in that house herself.